John DeLany (Wisconsin lawyer): The law, news and civic life

 DeLany had but recently moved to back to Columbia County and taken up the practice of law in Fort Winnebago settlement when he and his brother James set up a company, Delaney Brothers, and began to publish the River Times (formally, the Fox and Wisconsin River Times) on July 4, 1850.
 It was quite partisan, favoring the Democratic Party.
-The paper did not get another issue out until August 5, but by June 6, 1853 had reached its 21st issue, which announce the death by drowning of James Delaney.
+The paper did not get another issue out until August 5, but by June 6, 1853, it had reached its 21st issue, which announced the death by drowning of James Delaney.
 A third Delaney brother joined the paper, and newspaper veteran John A. Brown, known as "General Brown" joined the two surviving Delaney brothers.
 On September 17, the River Times ceased publication; Brown would resume publication under the name Badger State in October, but the Delaney family was out of the business.

 In December 1852 he was admitted to practice before the Supreme Court of the United States.
 In 1853, he was chosen a vestryman for the newly organized Episcopal Church in Portage.
 DeLany was the first new initiate in the Masonic Lodge in Portage organized in 1850, and would hold offices such as Secretary and Junior Warden in that body between 1853 and 1857.

 Military service and leaving Wisconsin

 In 1852 he was the lieutenant colonel of the state militia in Columbia County By 1855, he was judge advocate general for the state.
 DeLany served as a captain of volunteers in the American Civil War (he fought in the Battle of Shiloh, and was reported missing after the battle).
 After the war he reportedly "drifted away" to Nebraska, eventually settling in North Platte with a legal practice there, and married a woman from Kentucky.
 Years later, reports came that he had frozen off both his feet, which turned out to be an exaggeration.

-Delaney (known locally as Colonel De Lany or DeLany) was elected a justice of the peace in Lincoln County, Nebraska in November 1881.
-He began showing symptoms of mental illness, and was committed to the Nebraska Asylum for the Insane, in which he soon died on October 29, 1882 of what was described as "acute mania".
+Delaney (known locally as Colonel De Lany or DeLany) was elected a justice of the peace in Lincoln County, Nebraska, in November 1881.
+He began showing symptoms of mental illness, and was committed to the Nebraska Asylum for the Insane, in which he soon died on October 29, 1882, of what was described as "acute mania".
 His obituary declared, "He had his faults, but was kind, humane, companionable, and without an enemy."